Two-day

 The function was organized by Adbee Markaz Kamraz (AMK)

-Radio Kashmir Rafiq Raaz and AMK president Aziz Hajini formed the presidium.
+Director Radio Kashmir Rafiq Raaz and AMK president Aziz Hajini formed

-AMK general secretary, Syed Shujaat Bukhari conducted the function and
+the presidium.
+AMK general secretary, Syed Shujaat Bukhari conducted

 "His modest approach over the years to enriching our language assumes